nest/nestml/doc/syntax.md

 ```
 #### Type and unit checks
 NESTML checks type correctness of all expressions.
 For assignments, declarations
-with an initialization and function calls the type conformity is checked also.
+with an initialization and function calls the type conformity is also checked.
 NESTML supports conversion of an `integer` to `real`.
 Also
 conversion between `unit`-typed and `real`-typed variables is possible.
 However,
 these conversions are reported as warnings.
 Finally, there is no conversion